microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 - Click on "Create".

-You can also use the command line to create the app instance, which is easier:
+Alternatively, you can use the command line to create the app instance, which is easier:

 ```bash
 az spring-cloud app create -n simple-microservice